halprin/cloud-backup/README.md

 $ sudo cloud-backup install --help
 ```

 Creates a launchd daemon to execute a backup on a specified cadence.
+Notice the `sudo`.
+It is required because this
+command creates a daemon which runs system wide and not just for a specific user.
+This means `cloud-backup` runs as
+`root` when executed through this manner.

 ```shell
 $ sudo cloud-backup uninstall --help
 ```

 Uninstalls the launchd daemon.
+Notice the `sudo`.
+Uninstalling a system wide daemon requires it.

 ## Configuration File Format